Rocky Mountain Research Station Publications

 RMRS Online Publication - Journal

 Articles, External Publications, and Special Reports

-Schroeder, Todd A.; Wulder, Michael A.; Healey, Sean P.; Moisen, Gretchen G. 2011.
-Mapping wildfire and clearcut harvest disturbances in boreal forests with Landsat time series data.
+Schroeder, Todd A.; Wulder, Michael A.; Healey, Sean P.; Moisen, Gretchen G. 2012.
+Detecting post-fire salvage logging with Landsat change maps and national fire survey data.
 Remote Sensing of Environment.
-115: 1421-1433.
+122: 166-174.

 About PDFs: For best results, do not open the PDF in your Web browser.
 Right-click on the PDF link to download the PDF file directly to your computer.
 Click here for more PDF help.

 PDF File Size: 900 K

 Publications: Detecting post-fire salvage logging with Landsat